 Other accessories included are an 8×50 right-angle finder, a 1.25” eyepiece adapter, two Plossl eyepieces (30mm & 9mm), a moon filter, 4-slot eyepiece tray, and a laser collimator.
 The laser collimator, although relatively cheap and finicky, allows for easier and faster collimation than just using a standard collimation cap or cheshire. (see our collimation guide here).

 The 8×50 right-angle finder is not a preferable choice for a finderscope; however, it is easy to use because of its 90-degree angle.
 A simple zero-power red-dot finder or Telrad would be a better option for this telescope.

 Overall, however, the Apertura AD8 provides some of the best and most accessories for the price.

 What Can you See With the Apertura AD8?

-As mentioned in previous paragraphs, the Apertura AD8’s 1200mm focal length is a great compromise for those who want the best of both worlds when it comes to getting good images of both Solar System and large deep sky objects.
+As mentioned in previous paragraphs, the Apertura AD8’s 1200mm focal length is a great compromise for those who want the best of both worlds when it comes to getting good images of both the solar system and large deep-sky objects.

 Neptune and Uranus can be seen as small, colored points in the night sky.
 However, this will be mostly all you can get of the two outer gas planets with any consumer-grade telescope.

 Deep sky observation is where the Apertura AD8 really shines.
-The 8 inches of aperture packed into the Apertura AD8 allows for detailed views of a multitude of nebulae, galaxies, and globular clusters.
+The 8-inch aperture packed into the Apertura AD8 allows for detailed views of a multitude of nebulae, galaxies, and globular clusters.
 Along with that, the scope’s rather mid-range focal length allows larger objects to fit comfortably in the field of view, such as M31, M33, M45, and many others.

 Apertura AD8 Specs